-In this case, the City of Jackson argues that because a great deal of rainfall occurred on April 6, 2003 (first Fortenberry flood), and on April 24, 2003 (second Fortenberry flood), a sewage overload and backup was not a foreseeable event and as such, Appellants are precluded from recovery for resulting damage and flooding of the Fortenberry house.
-According to the head engineer for the City of Jackson, David Willis, the sewage system servicing the Fortenberry property should be airtight except for the manhole, so as to prevent infiltration of surface and rainwater into the sewage system, and overload it (R-106).
-Prior to the two sewage floods in issue on April 6, 2003, and April 24, 2003, the Fortenberrys had sustained sewage back flow in the tubs, sinks and toilets of their home and reported to the City, but no repairs were made (R-45).
-Contrary to the way the sewer system is supposed to operate, the sewage line servicing the Fortenberry property was found in 2002 to contain seven (7) large holes as reflected in the SSCS report (smoke test) which needed "immediate attention (R-132-3)."
-This was known to the City in 2002, but the City took no action to repair before the date of either Fortenberry flood (R-93-5).
-The City knew about the excessive infiltration of surface and rainwater into the sewage system and above the seven (7) holes in the sewer line servicing Appellants' property but failed to repair and the excessive rainwater entering the holes in the sewage line through the holes and had nowhere to go except into Appellants' house (R-82-3).
-Further, the City knew about and investigated the sewage flooding the Fortenberry property on April 3, 2003, and again failed to take any action before the second sewage flood occurred on April 24, 2003, which also flooded their neighbor, Wallace, who has also appealed to this Court for relief (See: CA-0027).
-The City of Jackson received over fifty (50) complaints on the same sewer line servicing the Fortenberry property in the three (3) years prior to the flood in question and failed to act (R-162-3; 167-181; 189-190).
+In this case, the City of Jackson argues that because a great deal of rainfall occurred on April 24, 2003, a sewage overload and backup was not a foreseeable event and as such, Appellants are precluded from recovery for resulting damage and flooding of the Wallace house.
+According to the head engineer for the City of Jackson, David Willis, the sewage system servicing the Wallace property should be airtight except for the manhole, so as to prevent infiltration of surface and rainwater into the sewage system, and overload it (R-106).
+Contrary to the way the sewer system is supposed to operate, the sewage line servicing the Wallace property was found in 2002 to contain seven (7) large holes as reflected in the SSCS report (smoke test) which needed "immediate attention (R-132-3)."
+This was known to the City in 2002, but the City took no action to repair before the date of the Wallace flood on April 24, 2003 (R-93-5).
+The City knew about the excessive infiltration of surface and rainwater into the sewage system and above the seven (7) holes in the sewer line servicing Appellants' property but failed to repair and the excessive rainwater entering the City sewage line through the holes and had nowhere to go except into Appellants' house (R-82-3).
+Further, the City knew about one (1) prior occasion of raw sewage backup in the Wallace home and knew about their neighbors', James and Linda Fortenberry's house flooding with raw sewage on April 6, 2003, serviced by the same City sewer line, and again failed to take any action.
+The City of Jackson received over fifty (50) complaints on the same sewer line servicing Wallaces' property in the three (3) years prior to the flood in question and failed to act (R-162-3; 167-181; 189-190).
 The City of Jackson has never had a maintenance or preventative maintenance program and has not made repairs in the last twenty (20) years (R-104-105) allegedly because of "lack of funding R-104)."
 There is no question that "lack of funding" will be the excuse for the next twenty (20) years if the City is granted immunity herein.